jamespfennell/hoard/next_steps.md

-- Implement retrieve.
-  - need to implement the local AStore
-  - and add tests
+- add tests for retrieval?

 - resolve all TODOs which are just tests and docs